 Levi AD.
 Spinal cord injury.
 In: Vincent J-L, Abraham E, Moore FA, Kochanek PM, Fink MP, eds.
 Textbook of Critical Care.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 57.

 National Institute of Neurological Disorders and Stroke website.
 Spinal cord injury: hope through research. www.ninds.nih.gov/health-information/patient-caregiver-education/hope-through-research/spinal-cord-injury-hope-through-research#3233.
 Updated July 25, 2022.
 Accessed August 26, 2022.

 Sherman AL, Dalal KL.
 Spinal cord injury rehabilitation.
 In: Garfin SR, Eismont FJ, Bell GR, Fischgrund JS, Bono CM, eds.
 Rothman-Simeone and Herkowitz's The Spine.
 7th ed.
 Philadelphia, PA: Elsevier; 2018:chap 82.

-Updated by: Luc Jasmin, MD, PhD, FRCS (C), FACS, Department of Surgery, Johnson City Medical Center, TN; Department of Surgery St-Alexius Medical Center, Bismarck ND; Department of Neurosurgery Fort Sanders Medical Center, Knoxville TN, Department of Neurosurgery UPMC Williamsport PA, Department of Maxillofacial Surgery at UCSF, San Francisco, CA. Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Updated by: Luc Jasmin, MD, PhD, FRCS (C), FACS, Department of Surgery, Johnson City Medical Center, Johnson City, TN; Department of Surgery Holston Valley Medical Center, Kingsport, TN; Department of Surgery St-Alexius Medical Center, Bismarck, ND; Department of Neurosurgery UPMC Williamsport PA, Department of Maxillofacial Surgery at UCSF, San Francisco, CA. Review provided by VeriMed Healthcare Network.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.